coderick14/ACedIt/README.rst

       --set-workdir WORKDIR
                             ABSOLUTE PATH to working directory

 During installation, the default site is set to ``codeforces`` and the default working directory is set to ``/home/your-username/ACedIt``.
 You can change them anytime using the above mentioned flags.

-ACedIt requires the following working directory structure.
+ACedIt requires the following working directory structure **(Recommended)**.
+It also has the added advantage of keeping your work organized :)

 ::